 What is the key difference between HRV and HR?
 How and when should we track and improve heart rate variability?

-Recent developments in digital health have introduced various wearable devices and apps for acquiring vital biomarkers and obtaining advanced metrics, ultimately transforming the way we measure data and use it to understand and improve our health.
-A metric that has recently received a lot of attention is called Heart Rate Variability (HRV), and owes its popularity to the ability to provide valuable, non-invasive insights into the state of our health and expand the potential of digital biofeedback.
+Recent developments in digital health have introduced various wearable devices and apps for acquiring vital biomarkers and obtaining advanced health metrics, ultimately transforming the way we measure data and use it to understand and improve our health.
+A metric that has recently received a lot of attention is called Heart Rate Variability (HRV), and owes its popularity to the ability to provide valuable, non-invasive insights into our health status and expand the potential of digital biofeedback.

-What is HR and how to use it
+What is Heart Rate and how to use it

 Measuring HR means obtaining an average beat-per-minute (BPM) value, which tells us how fast the heart is beating.
 Easy to record and interpret, HR has perhaps been the most widely used metric in medicine for centuries.
 Most people show an average HR value of somewhere between 60 and 100 BPM in a rested state.
 Different HR readings can offer insights into the state of our cardiovascular system.